dmitrysmagin/dmitrysmagin.github.io/posts/2015-04-23-opendingux-qemu.md

           collisions:0 txqueuelen:0
           RX bytes:0 (0.0 B)  TX bytes:0 (0.0 B)

-opendingux:/boot/local/home # ping -c 2 10.0.2.2
-PING 10.0.2.2 (10.0.2.2): 56 data bytes
-64 bytes from 10.0.2.2: seq=0 ttl=255 time=8.758 ms
-64 bytes from 10.0.2.2: seq=1 ttl=255 time=0.679 ms

---- 10.0.2.2 ping statistics ---
-2 packets transmitted, 2 packets received, 0% packet loss
-round-trip min/avg/max = 0.679/4.718/8.758 ms
 opendingux:/boot/local/home #
 ````

+DNS should be running at 10.0.2.3, so it's possible to access remote servers
+from guest using ordinary urls; such tools like ssh/sftp and wget work
+flawlessly.

-However, it's possible to use ssh or sftp and access from guest to host using your
+It's even possible to access from guest to host using ssh/sftp:
-host username and password.
-Thus it becomes quite easy to add or replace software in
-guest system.

 ````
 opendingux:/boot/local/home # sftp username@10.0.2.2